ros2/design/articles/ros2_security_contexts.md

 The ``private`` directory contains anything permissable as private, such as private key material for aforementioned certificate authorities.
 This directory should be redacted before deploying the keystore onto the target device/robot.

-### ``contexts``
+### ``enclaves``

-The ``contexts`` directory contains the security artifacts associated with individual contexts, and thus node directories are no longer relevant.
+The ``enclaves`` directory contains the security artifacts associated with individual enclaves, and thus node directories are no longer relevant.
-Similar to node directories however, the `contexts` folder may still recursively nest sub-paths for organizing separate contexts.
+Similar to node directories however, the `enclaves` folder may still recursively nest sub-paths for organizing separate enclaves.
 The `ROS_SECURITY_ROOT_DIRECTORY` environment variable should by convention point to this directory.

 ## Runtime

-Given the normative case where a context within a policy may be specific to a single node/container process, the namespace the node is remapped to will inevitably affect the required security permissions necessary within the context.
+Given the normative case where a enclave within a policy may be specific to a single node/container process, the namespace the node is remapped to will inevitably affect the required security permissions necessary within the enclave.
-To highlight this interdependency, and to help avoid context path collisions, a hierarchy borrowing namespaces is appropriate.
+To highlight this interdependency, and to help avoid enclave path collisions, a hierarchy borrowing namespaces is appropriate.
-By convention, ros2launch could be used to prefix relative context paths for single process node or containers using the namespace in scope, to enable a convention of composable launch files with adjustable and parameterized context paths.
+By convention, ros2launch could be used to prefix relative enclave paths for single process node or containers using the namespace in scope, to enable a convention of composable launch files with adjustable and parameterized enclave paths.
-Given the runtime command argument for specifying the fully qualified context path, ros2launch would accordingly resolve relative context paths for executables, as defined by launch attributes.
+Given the runtime command argument for specifying the fully qualified enclave path, ros2launch would accordingly resolve relative enclave paths for executables, as defined by launch attributes.

-### Unqualified context path
+### Unqualified enclave path

-For single process nodes with unqualified context paths, the context directory will subsequently default to the root level context.
+For single process nodes with unqualified enclave paths, the enclave directory will subsequently default to the root level enclave.

 ``` xml
 <launch>